kvarak/dnd/docs/_Classes/warlock.md

 Warlocks following the Great Old One have access to more otherworldly familiars, such as <a href="../Resources/alternative-great-old-one-familiars.html">the Gibbering Orblet and Flumphling</a>, or the Gazer (*Volo's Guide to Monsters)*.

-A warlock ot the Ghost might have an <a href="../Resources/animated-familiars.html">possessed item</a>.
+A warlock ot the The Emergent Mind might have an <a href="../Resources/animated-familiars.html">possessed item</a>.

 ### Chained Familiar
 An eldritch trinket, such as a ring, bracelet, earring, or a diadem.
 Your trinket bears the unmistakable mark of your patron—fiendish red veins, fey vines and flowers, aberrant runes and etchings, etc.